lah-rb/tall_grass/README.md

 ### Starting tall_grass
 * In the terminal change to the tall_grass directory and type: ruby run.rb
 * You will be prompted with a warm welcome and an input options list.
 Type the option corresponding to what you want to do with tall_grass.

+note: If you want to 'install' tall_grass on your Linux system these are the steps I recommend:
+1. In the terminal change to the tall_grass directory and run the command pwd.
+2. Copy the output.
+It will look something like this:
+    `/home/YOUR_USER_NAME_HERE/REST_OF_THE_PATH_TO_TALL_GRASS/tall_grass`
+3. Add the following alias to your .bashrc or equivalent profile:
+    `# 'installing' tall_grass
+    alias tall_grass='cd /home/YOUR_USER_NAME_HERE/REST_OF_THE_PATH_TO_TALL_GRASS/tall_grass && ruby run.rb && cd - >> /dev/null'`
+Then close out of all terminal sessions that you have open.
+You can now Enter tall_grass in any directory and tall_grass will run perfectly!
+As the project progresses other installation options will be considered, but until tall_grass matures this is the most feasible 'install' solution.

 ### Encountering a Pokemon
 * Enter 'e' or 'encounter' in run.rb